 Many ERP projects result in significant changes to business processes, work practises, roles and even organisational structures.

 ERP change management is the process of dealing in a structured manner with the differences in business processes, work practises, roles and organisational structures that may occur following an ERP implementation project.
 If these changes are not managed in a controlled manner, it is likely that even a well-designed software solution based on good practise business processes will not be readily accepted by all users, which in turn is likely to prevent all of the intended business benefits from being realised for the organisation.
 Consequently, it’s hard to overstate the importance of change management in delivering a successful ERP project.

 The Lumenia ERP Change Management Process

 It is vital that change management and implementation of ERP take place in tandem.
-Our methodology addresses the challenges of process and organisational change in an ERP project using a structured approach to transitioning individuals, teams, and organisational units from the current state to a desired future state post the ERP implementation.
-The Lumenia Change Manager works with business stakeholders, internal change agents and the ERP project team, utilising a methodology consisting of 5 inter-related streams as summarised in the diagram below:
+Our methodology addresses the challenges of process and organisational change in an ERP project using a structured approach to transitioning individuals, teams, and organisational units from the current state to a desired future state post-implementation.
+The Lumenia Change Manager works with business stakeholders, internal change agents and the ERP project team, utilising a methodology consisting of 5 inter-related streams as summarised in the diagram below.

 How we add value